-Have you been jobless for over six months now?
+Have you been unemployed for over six months now?
 You are not alone.
-The Bureau of Labor Statistics states that as of April 2017, about 1.6 million were long-term unemployed or jobless for 27 weeks or more.
-Sadly, the agency also thinks that employment becomes bleaker the longer you are out of the labor force.
-But do not worry; with the proper resume writing approach, we can help you compete with the tough job market and gain recruiters’ attention.
-Follow this perfect resume guide to help increase your hiring chances.
+The U.S. Bureau of Labor Statistics states that as of August 2019, about 1.2 million were long-term unemployed for 27 weeks or more.
+This figure accounts for 3.7% of the total unemployment rate for the same month.
+Your job chances become bleaker the longer you are out of the labor force.
+But do not worry; the right resume for long-term unemployed can help you compete with the tough job market and edge out other hopefuls.
+Learn how to overcome long-term unemployment with this perfect resume guide.

-The Perfect Resume Guide to End Your Joblessness
+Unemployment Resume Guide 2019: Tips to End Joblessness

 1. Acknowledge the gaps in your work history.